rcr/rirc/README.md

 A minimalistic irc client written in C.

-rirc supports only TLS connections, the default port is 6697
+Connections are TLS enabled over port 6697 by default.

 ### Configuring: